2022 Nuna COVE Aire Go vs. Nuna SENA Aire Playard Comparison

 Nuna's largest and most versatile playard, the SENA Aire, is also the most expensive, at $399.95.
 The COVE Aire Go costs $50 less, at $349.95.

 - COVE Aire Go: $349.95

 Nuna COVE Aire vs. Nuna SENA Aire Accessories

 The Nuna SENA Aire also offers a unique accessory that gives the product an additional purpose beyond the bassinet and playard.

 A changer that attaches to the top of the SENA Aire to create a convenient diaper station.
-Due to its width, the changer fits only the SENA Aire, not the SENA Aire Mini.
+Due to its width, the changer fits only the SENA Aire, not the COVE Aire GO.

-All three Nuna products include a bassinet positioned midway inside the crib, which is used until the baby is 15 pounds.
-The mattress is then relocated to the bottom of the playard for an older child.
+Nuna includes a bassinet positioned midway inside the crib with both playards, which is used until the baby is 15 pounds.

 Each playard in the Nuna line comes in neutral yet chic colors that complement your decor (and maybe even match your Nuna stroller or car seat).
 Here are the colors available for each model.

-Strolleria is a family-owned and operated retailer dedicated to making the baby gear buying experience less overwhelming for parents.
+Strolleria is an authorized Nuna retailer dedicated to making the baby gear buying experience less overwhelming for parents.
 If you have more questions about the Nuna COVE Go, the Nuna SENA Aire or the Nuna SENA Aire Mini, feel free to contact us at 480-442-9433 or email@example.com.

 Shop all playards at Strolleria below!